bprofitt/devopstask/README.md

 The last command will return the loadbalancer's externally resolvable DNS name that we can use to interact with the application.
 This takes some time to return a proper value, so please allow a few minutes for DNS propagation and AWS to finish.

+*Once done testing and verifying the functionality, please remember to destroy the stack, otherwise costs will be incurred!*

+    terraform destroy -auto-approve

 ## Testing the solution:

 As this is a DevOps task not destined to be immediately production ready, I have created a simple authorization code to use when interacting with the QLedger API.